 - Picobong Moka

 They're all within the flat-headed family, and none of them worked for my G‑spot.
-If your anatomy is built like mine, I'd rather you find out with a $40 vibrator than a $170 pulsator.
+If your anatomy is built like mine, I'd rather you find out with a cheaper toy than a luxury pulsator.

 My verdict on the Fun Factory Stronic Surf

 If you have similar tastes to me in textured dildos, and you enjoy tip drilling with short thrusts, I'm here to reaffirm to you what you probably already know.
 YES.
 GET THE FUN FACTORY STRONIC SURF.
 JUST GET IT.

 Think of fingers bending "come hither" in tiny but quick strokes, with robotically refined rhythm.
 And combine that sensation with a thrusting phallus.
 The ridges remind me of that.

 Save 10% off on the Stronic Surf with coupon code SUPERSMASH10 at Spectrum Boutique